-By the 20th century, the German philosopher Martin Heidegger concluded that all philosophising is about homecoming – which he defined as a search for truth and meaning.
+We now see Odysseus’s long voyage as a paradigm for the journey of self-discovery.
+By the 20th century, the German philosopher Martin Heidegger had concluded that all philosophising is about homecoming – which he defined as the search for ‘truth and meaning’.

-But as we find out in Homer’s tale, the journey is just as important as the destination – perhaps even more so – the story is certainly more thrilling on the journey with its encounters with lotus-eaters, the six-headed monster Scylla and the captivating witch-goddess Circe.
+This search is just as important as the destination – perhaps even more so.
+Odysseus’s story is certainly more thrilling on the journey with its encounters with lotus-eaters, the six-headed monster Scylla and the captivating witch-goddess Circe.